canro91/canro91.github.io/_posts/2024-11-05-IdeaMachine.md

 ---
 layout: post
-title: "Want to Be More Creative and Change Your Life?
-Become an Idea Machine"
+title: "Want to Be More Creative?
+Become an Idea Machine—It'll Change Your Life"
 tags: misc
 ---